God’s Affections

 In his timing, God avenges those who reject him and oppress his adherents without contrition.

-His punishment is not enraged vindictiveness for petty slights.
+His punishment is not a vindictive rage over petty slights.
 Instead, it is righteous retribution for sin and evil.